 - Spiritual and religious concerns, including religious abuse

-- Interpersonal challenges (e.g., marriage, couple, or family issues)
+- Interpersonal conflict (e.g., marriage, couple, or family issues)

 - Finding meaning and purpose